midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 - weekly incident deaths
 - weekly incident hospitalizations

-Values in the `target` column must be a character (string) and be one of the following specific targets:
+Values in the `target` column must be one of the following character strings:
 - "inc death"
 - "inc hosp"
 - "cum death"
 - "cum hosp"

-For round 17 **only**, if the size of the output file is larger than 100MB in the `.gz.parquet` format, it is accepted to split the file into multiple files by target and optional values, following the filename standard:
+For round 17, if the size of the output file is larger than 100MB in the `.gz.parquet` format, it is accepted to split the file into multiple files by target and optional values, following the filename standard: